niladrridas/real-time-audio-processing-system/README.md

 ## License

-This project is open-source and available under the [License Type].
+This project is open-source and available under the MIT Licence.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-Special thanks to [Acknowledged Contributor] for their valuable contributions to this project.
+Special thanks to Lovely Professional University for their valuable contributions to VLSI System Design Workshop which leads this project.